roddicki/mshed-audio-recorder-phonegap/README.md

 ## Usage
 Create a new phonegap project using Phonegap cli or desktop app.
-Replace the www directory with this demo / working repository (it includes test audio files).
+Replace the www directory with this demo / working repository.